Pembroke Welsh Corgi Puppy Guide

 Bringing home a Pembroke Welsh Corgi puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi benefits from care tailored to its physical and behavioral profile.
 Originally bred as a livestock guardian and herding dog, the Pembroke Welsh Corgi brings centuries of selective breeding into the modern home.

 Known Health Risks: Genetic screening data shows Pembroke Welsh Corgis have elevated rates of hip dysplasia, degenerative myelopathy, obesity.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Breed-level risk is population-level information; individual outcomes vary widely.
+The practical payoff of breed-aware veterinary care is earlier detection in the cases where risk does materialize.

 Feeding Schedule